mercwar/GGML-LLAMA-MSVC-INSTALLER/README.md

 />
 </a>

-The Free MSVC Compiler can be downloaded from Microsoft [here](https://aka.ms/vs/17/release/vs_BuildTools.exe)
+- The Free MSVC Compiler can be downloaded from Microsoft [here](https://aka.ms/vs/17/release/vs_BuildTools.exe)
+- The Free MSVC GGML and LLAMA LIBS can be found [here](https:github.com/mercwar/Fire-Gem) in the Fire-Gem Repo.

 #### NOTE:
 #### ➡️ Windows 11 FREASH START SCRIPT (NEW)
 ##### Download The Alt.
 Win11 installer  - [Here](install2.bat)